HyoukSunKwon/HealthGuard/README.md

 # HealthGuard
 Health Guard is a mobile application for managing children's vaccination history. </br>
 1. Profile - Parents can add and delete their children. </br>
-2. Vaccine scheduel : User can manage their chilren's vaccine appointment date and view vaccination date. </br>
+2. Vaccine schedule : User can manage their chilren's vaccine appointment date and view vaccination date. </br>
 3. Notification : User can be notified vaccination date from this application.
 ![](assets/REadmeImage.png)